-2.6.Training
+10. Training

-A key focus in managing fatigue risk in operational contexts is education, specifically, education about the effects of fatigue4, the causes of fatigue, the importance of effective sleep and good sleep habits, and the appropriate use of fatigue countermeasures.
-One school of thought is that all aviation industry personnel, including supervisors, crewmembers and scheduling staff, should be provided with education on these topics under an effective FRMS.
-A detailed understanding on the importance of quality preduty sleep, on the effective utilisation of available sleep opportunities, on the use of napping for "bridging the gap between consolidated sleep episodes", on appropriate nap timings, and on the effects of time zone changes, for instance, can be valuable in assisting crew to manage fatigue.
+A key focus in managing fatigue risk in operational contexts is education, specifically, education about the effects of fatigue, the causes of fatigue, the importance of effective sleep and good sleep habits, and the appropriate use of fatigue countermeasures.
+Many recent regulations require all aviation industry personnel, including supervisors, crewmembers and scheduling staff, be provided with education on these topics.
+A detailed understanding on the importance of quality pre-duty sleep, on the effective utilisation of available sleep opportunities, on the use of napping for "bridging the gap between consolidated sleep episodes", on appropriate nap timings, and on the effects of time zone changes, for instance, can be valuable in assisting crew to manage fatigue.

-BFMs can be used to provide fatigue risk management education of this sort, both for decision makers and for front-line workers.
+BMMs can be used to provide fatigue risk management education of this sort, both for decision makers and for front-line workers.
 Understanding the latest scientific knowledge about the effects of sleep and circadian factors on fatigue can be difficult for operational personnel to absorb from scientific documents.
-Computerised implementations of BFMs that allow users to interactively observe changes in fatigue predictions through a dynamic user interface can form a useful component in a fatigue risk management educational program.
+Computerised implementations of BMMs that allow users to interactively observe changes in fatigue predictions through a dynamic user interface can form a useful component in a fatigue risk management educational program.

-By demonstrating how variations in sleep duration, sleep times, nap timing and duration and other fatigue countermeasures alter fatigue risk, BFMs can be used to educate people on the dynamics of the sleep regulatory system and its effects on fatigue.
-The changes in fatigue risk over time may be counter-intuitive and developing a better understanding of the "dynamics of the sleep-wake system" and how it affects fatigue can assist in the identification of periods of elevated fatigue risk and in planning and managing strategies to mitigate the risks.
+By demonstrating how variations in sleep duration, sleep times, nap timing and duration and other fatigue countermeasures alter fatigue risk, BMMs can be used to educate people on the dynamics of the sleep regulatory system and its effects on fatigue.
+The changes in fatigue risk over time may be counterintuitive and developing a better understanding of the "dynamics of the sleep-wake system" and how it affects fatigue can assist in the identification of periods of elevated fatigue risk and in planning and managing strategies to mitigate the risks.
 This knowledge is useful both for crew themselves, so that they may adapt their lifestyle and behaviours accordingly, and for the schedulers and decision makers responsible for reducing fatigue-related safety risks to organisations.

-2.7.Safety Investigation
+11. Safety Investigation